DianaSantavec/battleship/README.md

 # THE GAME OF SINKING SOCKETS

-Is a console battleship game for one or two players.
-Implementation is made for Linux and Windows operating systems and can be played in local network or with bot.
+The game of sinking sockets is a console battleship game for one or two players.
+Implementation is made for Linux and Windows operating systems and can be played in local network or with a bot.

 ## Tables and coordinates

 The table is 10x10 with columns named 0-9 and rows named A-J.

-When opponents table is displayed, meaning of symbols are:
+When opponent's table is displayed, the meanings of symbols are:
-- empty slots (water): tilde symbol (~)
+- Empty slots (water): tilde symbol (~)
-- Targeted fields without ship: star symbol (*)
+- Targeted fields without a ship: star symbol (*)
-- Targeted fields with ship: 'X' character (X)
+- Targeted fields with a ship: 'X' character (X)

-When players table is displayed, meaning of symbols are:
+When player's table is displayed, the meanings of symbols are:
-- all above
+- All of the above
-- ships symbols
+- Ship's symbols

 ## Ships

-Currently there are 4 types of ships, where the longest takes 4 cells and the smallest 1 cell.
-Ship can be placed vertically or horisontally (square, 'T', or similar shapes are not allowed yet).
+Currently there are 4 types of ships where the longest one takes 4 cells and the smallest one takes 1 cell.
+A ship can be placed vertically or horizontally (square, 'T', or similar shapes are not allowed yet).
 Ships and their symbols:
 - 4 cells: 'N'
 - 3 cells: 'K'
 - 2 cells: 'R'
-- 1 cell: 'P'
+- 1 cell : 'P'

-## Ships placement
+## Ship's placement

 Ships can be placed next to each other (in this version) and not one over the other.
-Ships placement can be done manually or automatically.
+Ship's placement can be done manually or automatically.
-Automatically placement is done randomly (following rules).
+Automatically, placement is done randomly (following the rules).
-If users sets ships manually, with every ship start coordinates and direction (horisontally or vertically) must be given.
+If users set ships manually, with every ship, start coordinates and direction (horisontally or vertically) must be given.

 ## Bot

 Bot guesses randomly while hit is not scored.
-After that bot tries to find rest of the ship and after that continues random guessing.
+After that bot tries to find the rest of the ship and after that it continues random guessing.